taylorrf/api_exercise/README.md

-# Whitespectre Exercise
+# API Exercise

-Here's the solution for the suggested exercise.
+Here's the solution for the suggested exercise using Rails 5 to build a tiny API.

-The main difference between this solution and the description provided is that I'm modeling `GroupEvent` here intended to be a `Group` with many events on it.
-On the description, GroupEvent seems like the Event itself and looks like the single entity to be delivered.

-Also, was introduced an additional User entity just to reflect what I think that should be something more close to a tiny but useful first version.
+The main difference between this solution and the description provided is that I'm modeling `GroupEvent` here intended to be a `Group` with many events on it and an additional User entity was introduced to reflect what I think that should be something more close to a tiny but useful first version.

 Here's how the models relationship looks like: